PaulZC/Artemis_Global_Tracker/Documentation/GlobalTracker_FAQs/README.md

 ## How can I see the location of my trackers on a map?

-The [Tools Folder](https://github.com/PaulZC/Artemis_Global_Tracker/tree/master/Tools#artemis_global_tracker_mapping_tools) contains a set of mapping tools which will display the location and routes of up to eight trackers on a Google Static Map image in a PyQt5 user interface.
+The [Tools Folder](https://github.com/PaulZC/Artemis_Global_Tracker/tree/master/Tools#artemis_global_tracker_mapping_tools) contains a set of mapping tools which will display the location and routes of up to eight trackers on a Google Maps Static image in a PyQt5 user interface.
 The tools have all been tried and tested on both Linux and Windows.
 The tools are straight forward to use, but you do need to be familiar with Python3.

 Enjoy!